 ElasticSearch Connector

-Write data in ElasticSearch using ElasticSearch Connector in SSIS
+Write data to ElasticSearch using SSIS (Import data)

-In this section we will learn how to configure and use ElasticSearch Connector in the API Destination to write data in the ElasticSearch.
+In this section we will learn how to configure and use ElasticSearch Connector in the API Destination to write data to ElasticSearch.

 This video covers following and more so watch carefully.
 After watching this video follow the steps described in this article.